muratk3n/thirdwave/en/tweets/2020/week27d.md

 ---

 360 deg rotation bitch.
-Top mount for horiz, the cross inside ring for vertical.
+Top mount for horiz, the cross inside ring hooked on the left for vertical.

 ---

-Aaaah found a short-term soln, but I wanted to see this working.. maybe later.
+Aaaah found a short-term soln now, but I'd wanted to see this working.. maybe later.

 <img width="180" src="https://pbs.twimg.com/media/EbyHnB4XgAANVCT?format=png&name=small"/>